Lumines: Puzzle Fusion: Lumines Remastered

 In March 2018, Mizuguchi, under his new company Enhance Games, announced with the Japanese studio Resonair as the developer.
 It was released later that year on June 26, 2018, for Microsoft Windows, the Nintendo Switch, the PlayStation 4 (PS4), and the Xbox One.
 Physical versions for PS4 and Nintendo Switch platforms were distributed for a limited time between April 26 to May 10, 2019, via Limited Run Games.
 The game was made available for cloud gaming on the Amazon Luna streaming platform on October 20, 2020.

 Lumines Remastered has enhanced visuals and support for high-resolution systems.
 It includes the original, Nakamura-composed, high-bitrate music that had been downsampled for the PSP version.
 Some blocks and visual effects were redesigned.
 Game director Eiichiro Ishige considers it a remake rather than a remaster.
 The game retains the game modes of the original with the exclusion of Single Skin mode and includes Mission, Shuffle, and Skin Edit mode introduced in later releases.
 Mizuguchi did not want to re-release Lumines: Puzzle Fusion unless new features could be implemented.
 He decided to remaster it after learning about HD Rumble on the Nintendo Switch's Joy-Con game controller and said haptic gameplay features would add something new to Lumines.

-The game introduces Trance Vibration, a feature that enables additional controllers in a single-player game.
+The game introduces Trance Vibration, a feature that enables the vibration function with additional controllers in a single-player game.
 The feature is capable of using up to eight Joy-Con for the Switch, eight Xbox Wireless Controllers for the Xbox One, four DualShock controllers for the PS4, and additional Bluetooth controllers for Microsoft Windows.
 According to Mizuguchi, the additional controllers provide players with a sense of synesthesia: players can place the controllers on their bodies to experience vibration feedback during gameplay.
 The vibrations of the additional controllers are synchronized to the rhythm of the game's music.